-5 Facts about free zones in the UAE
+5 Facts about free zones

 When thinking of business in the UAE, we tend to think of areas such as Dubai’s vibrant downtown or the busy Jebel Ali port.
 However, there’s an important distinction to make when considering the entire business landscape.
 How you run your business in the UAE depends on where your company operates- mainland or one of the 51+ free trade zones located across the country.

 What is a free zone in the UAE?

 Much of the UAE’s business activity is carefully regulated by government laws.
 Free zones are specially allocated areas intended to stimulate foreign interest and bolster local entrepreneurship through a range of attractive concessions, including, but not limited to, a near-zero tax regime, relaxed ownership policies and expedited set-up processes.
 For more information free zones in the UAE, click here.

 Only recently have foreign nationals been able to own 100% of a company on the mainland.
 Even with this change, activities are still restricted, which leaves investors to explore free zones, which allow 100% ownership for a vast range of business activities that would not be available through a mainland license.